 Check your LHA rate (external website)

 If you rent your home from the council or a housing association your housing benefit will be calculated on the rent for your property less any ineligible services

 Your eligible rent figure may be restricted if you have a spare bedroom(s) based on the number of bedrooms required by your household.

 The following size criteria apply, a bedroom will be allocated to:

 There are additional rules for:

-Council tax support is a means tested council tax discount.
+Council tax support is a means-tested council tax reduction.
 How much support you will receive will depend on your income and circumstances.

 Council tax support scheme regulations (pdf 1mb opens in new window)

 The national council tax support scheme applies to all state pension credit age residents.
-Click on the link below to view the full details of the scheme;
+View the full details of the scheme:

 National council tax support scheme (pension age) (pdf 362kb opens in new window)